saibotsivad/json-schema-to-markdown/test/markdown/items-one-of.md

 A flexible limited list.

-The elements of the array must match *exactly one* of the following properties:
+The elements of this array must match *exactly one* of the following properties:

 ### (number)